-The original Will and each Codicil need to be proven to be accurate and authentic statements of your wishes during the probate process, which can create unnecessary confusion and aggravation for your loved ones.
+The original intention and each Codicil need to be proven to be accurate and authentic statements of your wishes during the probate process, which can create unnecessary confusion and aggravation for your loved ones.

-A Codicil should not be used when
+A Codicil should not be used when:

 - the changes are inherently different from the heart or nature of the distributions of the original will,